blagoj-pechipajkovski/wsxt/README.md

 ## Limitations

 - Has a fixed baud rate of 115200
-- Only works on chrome/chromium based browsera because firefox does not support the web serial api
+- Only works on chrome/chromium based browsers because firefox does not support the web serial api